JohnTerragnoli/ECE382_Lab01/README.md

 Fortunately, this was easy!

 ##Subtract
-Same principle was used as with add.
+Same principle was used as with add, except SECOND was subtracted from FIRST.

+##Multiplication
+Explained in A Funcitonality section.

 ##Clear (CLR)
 If just places the value zero in (0x00) in the destination and clears the value in FIRST.

 Easy stuff.

+After all of the above commands the PROG_LOC was incremented, as was the location that all of the answers are stored, which is held in register MEM_STORE.

 ##End
 Just puts the program into an infinite loop.